-The Combined ASTER and MODIS Emissivity for Land (CAMEL) database is a global monthly mean emissivity dataset spanning the years 2000-2016.
-A climatology of CAMEL data is used after 2016 until regular updates of this dataset become available.
+The Combined ASTER and MODIS Emissivity for Land (CAMEL) V3 database is a global monthly mean emissivity dataset spanning the years 2000 - 2021.
+A climatology of CAMEL data is used after 2021 until regular updates of this dataset become available.
 It assimilates both ASTER Global Emissivity Database retrieved values and University of Wisconsin-Madison MODIS Infra-red Emissivity dataset values.
-The CAMEL dataset contains 12 emissivity values at different wavelengths from 3.6 to 14.3 μ m at a resolution of 0.5° [RD-24].
+The CAMEL dataset contains 13 emissivity values at different wavelengths from 3.6 to 14.3 μm at a resolution of 0.5° [RD-24].
 Due to the dataset originating from satellite observations, it is highly relevant to realistic materials observed from space and should remove materials in spectral libraries, which are too fine a scale to be useful.
-The benchmark dataset and the retrievals testing in this study use wavelengths: 10.8, 11.3 and 12.1 μ m.
+The benchmark dataset and the retrievals testing in this study use wavelengths: 10.8, 11.3 and 12.1 μm.
+Previous versions on the LST_cci products used CAMEL V2 data.

 CAMEL emissivity data is used in the SW approximation algorithms (Section 4.2.1), explicitly in the case of the GSW algorithm (Section 4.2.3) to calculate LST.
+Specifically, due to temporal instability in both CAMEL V2 and CAMEL V3 (), all SW algorithms now use a climatology of CAMEL V2 to remove this temporal instability.
 Emissivity from CAMEL is employed in a Calibration Database for determining retrieval coefficients for all SW approximation algorithms.